Arkar-Aung/custom-crud-library-for-codeigniter/README.md

 		$this->crud->insert($table_name,$data,$field,$prefix);

 Third parameter $field means the field name of custom unique id in your table .
 The last one $prefix is prefix of your unique id , eg - aka_ is the prefix of aka_1 , like that .
+It'll return generated unique id .

 Update
 ======